Corridor adjacent to Audrey’s at the Jones Graduate School of Business

 Equilibrio was made through a print technique known as intaglio wherein the initial design is etched into a metal plate.
 Ink is then rubbed into the incisions, and the design from the recessed areas is then applied to paper, placed on the plate, and transferred to the paper through a high-pressure press.

 About the Artist: Carmen Herrera (b.
-1915, Havana, Cuba) studied architecture at the Universidad de La Habana, Havana, Cuba and then enrolled at the Art Students League in New York.
+1915, Havana, Cuba, d.
+2022) studied architecture at the Universidad de La Habana, Havana, Cuba and then enrolled at the Art Students League in New York.
 She spent time in France and exhibited at the Salon des Réalités Nouvelles and at the Musée d’Art Moderne de la Ville de Paris in the 1940s and early 1950s.
-Herrera settled permanently in New York in 1954, where she currently lives and works.
+Herrera settled permanently in New York in 1954.